cacabo/cameroncabo.com/src/markdown/education/upenn.md

 order: 0
 ---

 - BSE, MSE in Computer Science from the School of Engineering and Applied Sciences (SEAS).
-Concentration in Data Science.
+Masters concentration in Data Science.
 - BS in Economics from the Wharton School of Business.
-Concentration in Management of Entrepreneurship.
+Concentration in Entrepreneurship & Innovation.
-- Graduated Summa Cum Laude.
+- Summa Cum Laude.